AdobeDocs/experience-manager-headless-adaptive-forms.en/help/use-events-to-handle-and-submit-form-data.md

 This article exhibits submitting data to a Rest endpoint.
 You can configure your form to submit the data to any data source

-## Understanding the data model
+## Understand the data model

-## Using events to communicate with the data model
+## Use events to communicate with the data model

-## Using events to submit data to a data source
+## Use events to submit data to a data source